amypolen/usfcph-week1/notes.md

 Merge: Taking a branch and merging it back into the tree trunk Squash merge: No matter how many times you commit, it will merge it as one Pull Request + Merge Request

+Ecosystem
+Developers - what are they?
+Front End vs Back End
+Front end: anytime you are interacting with something, user interface, visual side that is user is interacting with Front end types, further broken down > XPlatform, iOS, Android, TV, Wearables like watch, IOT like smartfridge and ring camera, Web, Desktop, Speciality > Design (UI or interior designer and UX or the experience for the user, accessibility) and Logic
+Back end: the engine to the car, how something works actually Back end > Security, Data (Databases, AI/ML, APIs), Logic Fullstack engineer: can do both of these confidently

+Developers work in teams:
+Quality Assurance people: automated (writing code to test apps) and manual(users manually testing apps) Business intelligence: Business Analyst+ Product Owner + Project Manager+ Subject Matter Expert(someone who doesn't necessarily code but is experiment on the topic))
+Operations: Developer Xperience (people who make apps for developers to optimize) + DataBase Admin + Site Reliability Engineer + Continuously Integrate/Continuously Deliver (getting code to the public/software)